gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

    tuple with more than 4096 elements (see [ImportType.cpp](https://github.com/apple/swift/blob/e91b305b940362238c0b63b27fd3cccdbecadbaa/lib/ClangImporter/ImportType.cpp#L571)).
 At a high level, the type checker is running into the same problem of the
-   programmer: we have made the problem more difficult than it need to be by forcing the expression of redundant information in the language.
+   programmer: we have made the problem more difficult than it needs to be by forcing the expression of redundant information in the language.

-2. Imported fixed size arrays can not be concisely iterated over due to homogenous tuples lacking a Collection conformance.
-This makes an operation that is easy to write in C much harder to perform in Swift since one must define a nominal type wrapper and use one of the techniques above from our PointerCache example.
+2. Imported fixed size arrays can not be concisely iterated over due to homogenous tuples lacking a `Collection` conformance.
+This makes an operation that is easy to write in C much harder to perform in Swift since one must define a nominal type wrapper and use one of the techniques above from our `PointerCache` example.
 As a quick reminder using our imported `MyData_t`, this is how we could use unsafe code to write our print method:

    ```swift